t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 : EdgeX uses a micro-service architecture.
 Micro-services on the gateway are connected together, and to outside applications, through REST, or messaging technologies such as MQTT, AMQP and 0MQ.
 The gateway can communicate with external backend applications or other gateways (north-south in tiered deployments or east-west in more distributed deployments).
 Gateway-device communication can use a wide range of IoT protocols.
 "Export services" enable on-gateway and off-gateway clients to register as recipient for data from devices.
 Core services are microservices that deal with persisting data from devices or alternatively "streaming" device data through, without persistence (core data service); managing information about the IoT devices, including their sensors, how to communicate with them, etc. (metadata service); and actual communication with IoT devices, on behalf of other on-gateway or off-gateway services (command service).
 A rule engine provides an API to register actions in response to conditions typically including an IoT device ID, sensor values to check, thresholds, etc. The scheduling micro service deals with organizing the removal of data persisted on the gateway.
 Alerts and notifications microservice can be used to dispatch alert/notifications from internal or external sources to interested consumers including backend servers, or human operators through email or SMS.

 Edge cloud applications:
-: Target applications for EdgeX include industrial IoT (e.g. IoT sensor data and actuator control mixed with augmented reality application for technicians).
+: Target applications for EdgeX include Industrial IoT (e.g. IoT sensor data and actuator control mixed with augmented reality application for technicians).
 Home Edge focuses on smart home use cases, including using AI lifestyle and safety applications.

 ### Edge Cloud Management Platforms {#sec-cloud-management-platforms}

-This set of open-source projects setup and manage clouds of individual edge computing devices.
+This set of open-source projects setup and manage clouds of individual Edge Computing devices.

 StarlingX ({{StarlingX}}) extends OpenStack to provide virtualization platform management